Insights

 Read More

-Atlassian has released its security bulletin for September 2023 to address vulnerabilities in multiple products.
-A malicious cyber actor could exploit some of these vulnerabilities to take control of an affected system.
-CISA encourages users and administrators to review Atlassian’s September 2023 Security Bulletin and apply the necessary updates.
+Apple has released security updates to address vulnerabilities in iOS and iPadOS.
+A cyber threat actor could exploit these vulnerabilities to take control of an affected system.
+CISA encourages users and administrators to review the following advisory and apply the necessary updates: iOS 17.0.3 and iPadOS 17.0.3.

 Read More